721labs/partial-common-ownership/compatibility/README.md

 Hardhat tests and all 15 Forge tests and probes the actual ERC165 responses of both concrete contracts.

+Foundry's version and commit remain exact compatibility fields.
+Its official macOS and Linux binaries embed different build timestamps for the same release, so only that timestamp line is normalized; the build profile is still compared.

 The `diff` command prints every exact baseline-to-candidate difference without changing the baseline.
 Reviewed dependency, compiler, and test-expansion stages must use a named policy and checked-in evidence.
 Stage 6's intentional Forge